A Bat in the House Is NOT A Sign Of Death!

 Chinese Folklore

 Conversely, in Chinese folklore, bats symbolize good luck, happiness, and longevity.
-The word for bat, “fu,” sounds similar to the word for good fortune, and their association with longevity is derived from the belief that bats live a long life.
+The Chinese word for bat — 蝠 or “fu,” sounds similar to the word for good fortune, and their association with longevity is derived from the belief that bats live a long life.
 The presence of a bat in the house is seen as a positive sign, bringing blessings and good fortune to the household.
-In other parts of the East, such as India, Vietnam, or Malaysia bats are also revered and protected.

 Mythical Bat